smallrye/smallrye-config/documentation/src/main/docs/config/profiles.md

 fallback to `http.port` if no value is present.
 In this case a lookup to the property `http.port` with the `dev` profile active, yields the value `8181`.

+!!! attention

+    The profile must be set in one of the primary sources (system properties, environment variables, `application.properties`, or any other source that does not require configuration) to determine the proper configuration.

 ## Profile aware files

 Properties for a specific profile may reside in a `microprofile-config-{profile}.properties` named file.
 The previous